pdidev/tutorial/README.md

 and setup your environment.

 Alternatively, you can use the script "fullClonePython.sh" to clone both pdi and pdi/tutorial repositories and setup an environment enabling a default setup with added python plugins.
-To clone in your current directory, use this script with :
+To clone in your current directory, use this script with:
 ```bash
 chmod u+x fullClonePython.sh
 ./fullClonePython.sh